kiswa/TaskBoard/README.md

 The goal of TaskBoard is to provide a simple and clean interface to a functional and minimal application for keeping track of tasks. **It's not trying to be the next Trello or LeanKit.**

-## Installation

-### Prerequisites

-A web server running PHP 5.5, 5.6, or 7.0 with sqlite enabled.

-The server must have `sqlite` and `php5-sqlite` installed, as well as the `rewrite` Apache module.

-If you're comfortable changing code, you can use any database [supported by RedBeanPHP](http://www.redbeanphp.com/index.php?p=/connection).

-### Install

-Installing TaskBoard is as easy as 1, 2, 3!

- 1. Download [the latest release](#) (or whatever version you want)
- 2. Extract it to your webserver
- 3. Verify the `api` directory is writable

-### Development

-Developing on TaskBoard is pretty simple too.

- 1. Clone the repository
- 2. Run `npm i` to install dependencies (Linting the SCSS requires Ruby and running `gem install scss-lint`)
- 3. Run `git checkout dev` to work on the `dev` branch

-#### Unit Tests

-Both the API and App are unit tested.
-To run all tests, use the command `gulp test`.
-For only one set, run `gulp test-api` or `gulp test-app`.

-These tests are run by [Travis CI](https://travis-ci.org/) on PRs and commits.

 ## Features

 ### Boards